 3. Learn to listen.
 The late Henri Nouwen once remarked, “without listening, speaking no longer heals.”
 He’s right.
 When all we do is talk, our words become a monotone melody heard only by ourselves.
 Therefore, any organization or leader must maintain an ongoing commitment to listen to others.

-I’ve seen many young leaders over the years that were all but required to run a leadership gauntlet—paying heavy homage to the Southern Baptist aristocracy along the way—before being offered a seat at the table.
+I’ve seen many young leaders over the years that were all but required to run a leadership gauntlet—genuflecting to the Southern Baptist aristocracy along the way—before being offered a seat at the table.
 Again and again, the Southern Baptist Convention has gone the way of the wolf spider, cannibalizing their young.
 Meanwhile, other Christian communities and gatherings—Catalyst, Exponential, Thrive, Justice Conference—welcome young people and their fresh ideas.
-The next generation flocks to events put on by these organizations by the thousands while saturating the SBC with their absence.
+The next generation flocks to these organization’s events by the thousands while saturating the SBC with their absence.

 If the Southern Baptist Convention has any hope for regaining their place of prominence, it must raise up a capable and passionate crop of young and diverse leaders.
 This means learning to listen to the sometimes uncomfortable and seemingly iconoclastic ideas of next generation thinkers.